 It’s now 23rd of August, 2015 and I have never been so happy to have started something.
-The support of adderall, our partners and international governments has been nothing short of amazing.
+The support of our staff, our partners, and international governments has been nothing short of amazing.

 Over the course of the coming months, I will shed some light on how I, a non-technical founder was able to start a company on a tight budget.
 Because if you want to start, and aren’t sure how, I want to help you.
 Just like so many others have helped me.

-One last note… I want to take adderall/a>, Amos, Russ, John, Alex, and last but not least, my husband Justin.
+One last note… I want to thank Amos, Russ, John, Alex, and last but not least, my husband, Justin.
 I sincerely appreciate the guidance and support you have given me, whenever I have needed it.